Emotions Where Art Thou: Understanding and Characterizing the Emotional Latent Space of Large Language Models: Methods

+\textbf{Effect of Dimensionality Reduction.} When comparing emotional spaces after projecting into the 50D synthetic subspace, dimensionality reduction inevitably increases measured distortion.
+We therefore evaluate both the full-space and 50D cases to assess whether models with already coherent emotional structure maintain that structure under compression, and whether models with fragile geometry degrade further.

+\textbf{Linear Probing.} We train linear classifiers on activations projected into the synthetic emotional subspace and evaluate them on human-written datasets.
+This tests whether emotional information remains linearly recoverable after projection, complementing the geometric alignment metrics with a measure of functional decodability.

-\textbf{ML-AURA.} ML-AURA quantifies how selectively a neuron responds to a specific concept by framing each neuron as a threshold-based detector \cite{ml_aura}.
+\textbf{ML-AURA.} ML-AURA quantifies how selectively a neuron responds to a specific concept by framing each neuron as a threshold-based detector \citep{ml_aura}.
 For a labeled dataset $D$, each neuron's output is summarized per example using the maximum activation across tokens.
 These scalar responses are then ranked and evaluated using the area under the precision-recall curve, comparing neuron output against the presence or absence of the target concept.
 Neurons with high AUC-PR are designated as “experts” for that concept.

 In our adaptation, the concepts are emotion categories.
 We apply ML-AURA in a one-vs-all setup for each emotion, scoring each neuron by how well it distinguishes a target emotion from all others.

-\textbf{Centered-SVD.} We build on prior work showing that LLM hidden states lie on low-dimensional manifolds where semantic and syntactic properties are linearly recoverable \cite{intrinsicdimensions, lora, unlearn}.
-To isolate emotion-relevant subspaces, we apply singular value decomposition (SVD) to hidden state activations.

-We use the dataset from \cite{neutralizingintent}, which pairs neutral sentences with synthetic rewrites expressing target emotions.
-Sentence-level hidden states are obtained by mean-pooling token activations.
-The resulting activation matrix is centered and decomposed with SVD, yielding principal directions in representation space.
-Since emotional content is the primary structured variation across inputs, we hypothesize that the leading components capture dominant emotional axes.
-We test this through alignment, probing, and causal manipulation.

-\textbf{Space Alignment.} Prior work has shown that latent spaces arising from related tasks often exhibit similar internal geometry, with relationships between them approximately rigid or linear up to rescaling and rotation \cite{moschella2023relative}.
-While some approaches lift these spaces into anchor-relative representations to handle isometric variance, recent work demonstrates that direct alignment via linear or rigid transformations is often sufficient and easier to apply in practice \cite{latentspacealignment}.
-Following this approach, we use linear regression to align the emotional subspace derived from synthetic data with that derived from human-authored emotion classification datasets.
-This alignment allows us to test whether the structure found in the synthetic manifold reflects transferable emotional encodings or artifacts specific to the synthetic generation process.
+For each layer, we compute the proportion of neurons whose one-vs-all AUROC exceeds 0.9, treating these as emotion-selective units.